 We book our programs a minimum of 1 month in advance.
 For September programming, you can expect to hear from us in June.
 We collect requests throughout the year, but will notify you when a program is full on our website.

 There isn’t one!
 Inside Education along with our partners believe in experiential education and providing outdoor learning opportunities for all students.
-Our programs (with the exception of Jumpingpound Demonstration Forest) are offered at no cost.
-Schools are responsible for booking and paying for busing, however at some field sites we even offer a busing subsidy!
+Our programs are offered at no cost.
+Schools are responsible for booking and paying for busing, however we even offer a busing subsidy!

 Your biggest role is to learn together with your students.
 We hope that you get just as much out of the day as they do!
 But there are a few other roles you’ll have too…

 - Communicator - Read through the booking package and communicate pertinent information to students, administration and parent volunteers